vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

 Workshops using tools such as ``kpack`` or ``tekton`` and which need a place to push container images when built, can enable an image registry.
 A separate image registry is deployed for each workshop session.

-Note that the image registry is only currently fully usable if workshops are deployed under an eduk8s operator configuration which uses secure ingress.
+Note that the image registry is only currently fully usable if workshops are deployed under an Educates operator configuration which uses secure ingress.
 This is because an insecure registry would not be trusted by the Kubernetes cluster as the source of container images when doing deployments.

 To enable the deployment of an image registry per workshop session you need to add a ``session.applications.registry`` section to the workshop definition, and set the ``enabled`` property to ``true``.